JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/quick-tips/sql-server-substring-filter-forces-full-table-scan/index.md

 ## Conclusion

 The query works for clean data of three characters or more.
-That sentence is doing a lot of load-bearing work.
+That sentence does a lot of load-bearing work.
 And it is fragile against trailing spaces, it inherits whatever case behavior the collation happens to impose, and it forces a full scan every time it runs.

 None of those are visible in a quick test against tidy sample data, which is exactly why they are worth naming out loud.
-Trim the input, be explicit about case, replace the `SELECT *` with something more refined, and if this is a path that runs often, persist and index the computed value.
+Trim the input, be explicit about the character cases, replace the `SELECT *` with something more refined, and if this is a path that often runs, persist and index the computed value.

 Yes, a one-line filter deserves a second look precisely because it looks so harmless.